anastasia-enot/multiple_myeloma_challenge/README.md

 # multiple_myeloma_challenge

-The goal of this project was to train a model that will predict high-risk Multiple Myeloma patients from the MMRF CoMMpass challenge: gene expression and clinical data.
+The goal of this project was to train a model that will predict high-risk Multiple Myeloma patients from the MMRF CoMMpass challenge: gene expression (RNA-seq) and clinical data.

 ## How to run this project:
 Recommended version: `python 3.10`